balena-io/balena-cli/doc/cli.markdown

 ## os versions &#60;type&#62;

-Use this command to show the available resinOS versions for a certain device type.
+Use this command to show the available balenaOS versions for a certain device type.
-Check available types with `resin devices supported`
+Check available types with `balena devices supported`

 Example:

-	$ resin os versions raspberrypi3
+	$ balena os versions raspberrypi3

 ## os download &#60;type&#62;

 Use this command to download an unconfigured os image for a certain device type.
-Check available types with `resin devices supported`
+Check available types with `balena devices supported`

 If version is not specified the newest stable (non-pre-release) version of OS is downloaded if available, or the newest version otherwise (if all existing